Societies and Activities

 For singers, King's College Choir is one of the world's best known male voice choral groups.
 It is made up of sixteen choristers and fourteen Choral Scholars (six basses, four tenors and four counter-tenors), and sings daily services in the Chapel as well as performing all over the world and doing radio and TV broadcasts.
 The Choral Scholars also have an a cappella close harmony group called The King's Men.

 King's Voices is the College's mixed-voice choir.
 The group sings Evensong in the Chapel on Mondays, and puts on two major concerts sponsored by King's College Musical Society (KCMS), guest appearances in Ely Cathedral and elsewhere, performances at College dinners, etc. Each year there's a King's Voices tour, usually in the Easter vacation.
 As well as singing together, the choir is outgoing and sociable as a group.
 Rehearsals and Evensong are usually followed by a drink in the bar and at least once a term there is a dinner party.

 A good number of subjects at King's have societies in College or occasional seminars, with invited speakers, opportunities to present and discuss student research, and social and networking events bringing undergraduates, graduates and researchers in College together for meals or drinks.
 These include the King's Law Society, The Biology seminar series, The Maths and Physics society, and the History society.
-See the relevant subject page for details.
 All subjects also have societies at university level, bringing people with mutual interests from different Colleges together.

 King's Politics brings top political speakers to King's, giving students and academics alike an opportunity to listen to, engage with, and challenge some of the most prominent movers and shakers.
 The society actively encourages students from across Cambridge to engage in stimulating, thought-provoking and exciting events.